AlexanderWIllss/AbletonMusic.github.io/README.md

 # Link is a technology that keeps devices in time over a local network, so you can forget the hassle of setting up and focus on playing music.
 Link is now part of Live, and also comes as a built-in feature of other software and hardware for music making.

+# A Live 10 installer
+### What comes with the download version?
+* A Live 10 installer to download from Your Account
+* A PDF manual included with your installer
+* Sounds and Packs can be downloaded directly from the Packs section in the Live 10 browser by clicking the download icon, then clicking Install.
+They can also be downloaded from the web in the Your Packs section after login.